 The League's endowment funds consist of donor-restricted gifts as well as assets designated by the Board of Directors which are held in investment accounts.
-As required by generally accepted accounting principles, net assets associated with endowment funds are classified and reported based upon the existence or absence of donor-imposed restrictions.
+As required by accounting principles generally accepted in the United State of America, net assets associated with endowment funds are classified and reported based upon the existence or absence of donor-imposed restrictions.
 The endowment funds maintained by the League include the Anniversary Community Endowment Fund, the Operating Expense Endowment Fund and the Mildred D. Ansley Fund.